wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Writing_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string index``
-One or more indexes of events to remove
+One or more indexes of events to remove.

 **Response**
-The response includes a status code
+The response includes a status code.

 **Note:**
 If any individual event fails to be removed, the entire operation is rolled back and no events are removed.
 The streamId and index that caused the issue are included in the error response.
 If you attempt to remove events at indexes that have no events, an error is returned.
 If this occurs, you can use [Window](#removewindow) request format to remove any events from a specified ‘window’ of indexes, which will not return an error if no data is found.